Skip to main content

 TFT_CONTEXT=dev task tft:context:new

 The context.json file is the configuration file for the context.
 It specifies metadata and settings for TF remote state.
-Each context.json file specifies two items of metadata:
+Here is an example of a context.json file:

 {